 Liam joined Watsi on October 17th, 2015.
 Five years ago, Liam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Liam's most recent donation supported Maria, a 59-year-old from Kenya, to fund laparotomy surgery to remove her gall bladder and live pain-free.
+Liam's most recent donation supported Mylene, a 39-year-old small business owner from Philippines, to fund her cholecystectomy.

 Maria is a 59-year-old lady from Kenya.
 She is married and has six children; all grown up and working manual jobs to support themselves.
 Maria and her husband depend on their small farm.
 For over 5 years Maria has had abdominal pains, especially in the epigastric region.
 She has been treated many times in different hospitals.
 This year the pain became much worse and a scan showed a she has cholelithiasis.
 She came to Nazareth Hospital and our partner surgeon advised her to have a laparotomy.
 Unfortunately, due to hereconomic status, Maria and her family cannot manage to raise the $788 cost for this treatment.
 If not treated, Maria will continue to have the pain and may have more complications like pancreatitis or gall bladder obstruction.
 “I have stayed in pain for many years and even my children are tired of taking me to the hospital every time.
 I am kindly hoping to have this sponsorship so that I can be treated once and for all so that my life can be normal again.
 My family lives a life of struggle, we cannot make it to pay for this surgery, so I will appreciate and thank God if helped,” said Maria quietly.